Documentation Index

 Customer

 A Customer represents the end user making a payment.
-Customer data helps with:
+Customer data helps with:- Risk assessment and fraud prevention

 - Payment method recommendations